mikefernandez1986/LeadManagement_Admin/README.md

 # LeadManagement_Admin
-This Repo contains the webAPI's for Lead management
+This Repo contains the webAPI's of Lead management Project for Admin Module